 See the Science Party's 2017 submission to the Draft Marriage Equality Bill.

-The Science Party recognises that current end of life scenarios for many people are extremely painful and that cures for such conditions seem highly unlikely in the short time that those people have left to live.
+The Science Party recognises that current end of life scenarios for some people are painful and that cures for such conditions are unlikely in the short time that those people have left to live.
 The Science Party believes that if a person has decided to end their own life, the actions they take to end their own life should not be considered a criminal offence.
-The Science Party is concerned about issues regarding state, doctor and family corruption, and believes it is the role of government to address these risks with regard to voluntary euthanasia.
+The Science Party believes it is the role of government to address risks of state, doctor and family corruption with regard to physician-assisted dying.

 Physician-assisted dying for the terminally ill, on the consultation of two doctors, has been legal in Oregon, USA, and the Netherlands for many years.
 Evidence from these jurisdictions suggests that the law has been used as intended and not abused.

 5.1.
-Policy: The Science Party supports the introduction of a well regulated voluntary euthanasia scheme, but remains committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.
+Policy: The Science Party supports the introduction of a well-regulated physician-assisted dying scheme, but remains committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.

 5.2.
-Discussion: The Science Party believes that voluntary euthanasia should be available to people who:
+Discussion: The Science Party believes that physician-assisted dying should be available to people who: